ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 library(RColorBrewer)  # To make pretty colours
 library(gridExtra)  # To arrange multi-plot panels
 ```

+If you've ever tried to perfect your `ggplot2` graphs, you might have noticed that the lines starting with `theme()` quickly pile up: you adjust the font size of the axes and the labels, the position of the title, the background colour of the plot, you remove the grid lines in the background, etc. And then you have to do the same for the next plot, which really increases the amount of code you use.
+Here is a simple solution: create a customised theme that combines all the `theme()` elements you want and apply it to your graphs to make things easier and increase consistency.
+You can include as many elements in your theme as you want, as long as they don't contradict one another and then when you apply your theme to a graph, only the relevant elements will be considered - e.g. for our graphs we won't need to use `legend.position`, but it's fine to keep it in the theme in case any future graphs we apply it to do have the need for legends.

 ```r
 # Setting a custom ggplot2 function ---